Welcome to Wigwam

 Would you like your own penguin friend, like the boy in Lost and Found?
-Then make one using our simple instructions.
+You can make a 3D one with our simple instructions.
 Don’t forget to pop him in the fridge from time to time so that he doesn’t get too warm!

 Great Places To Visit

 Discover – Children’s Story Centre is a place where children and their families can enjoy playing learning and making up stories together.

 The Roald Dahl Museum has three interactive galleries you can enjoy plus storytelling and free, drop-in crafts each day.

 The Story Museum in Oxford is another great place to visit for a fun-filled day with lots of lovely children’s books and activities.